hiccius/OpenGL/03-space/README.md

 ### Content Summary
 This section covers chapters *8.
 Transformations*, *9.
 Coordinate System* and **_[TO BE COMPLETED]_** of [LearnOpenGL](https://learnopengl.com).

 The examples in this section show how to perform **space transformations** on objects in OpenGL.

 - The concept of transformation matrices is introduced to apply **translations**, **rotations** and **scaling**.
 These **matrix objects** are passed to the **fragment shader** as **uniforms** to modify the generated objects.

 - These transformations are used to convert from the **local space** to the **screen space** in the **vertex shader**.
 Three type of matrices are applied with their corresponding intermediate space:
   - The **model** matrix to convert to the **world space**.
   - The **view** matrix to convert to the **view space**.
   - The **projection** matrix to convert to the **clip space**.
     - There are two types of projections: **orthographic** (accurate dimensions) and **perspective** (realistic).
   - The final transformation is a **viewport transform** to the **screen space.

- - The concept of **depth testing** uisng the **Z-buffer** (or **depth buffer**) is also introduced to understand how OpenGL decides to display which fragments depending on their position and how some of them are hidden by others.
+ - The concept of **depth testing** using the **Z-buffer** (or **depth buffer**) is also introduced to understand how OpenGL decides to display which fragments depending on their position and how some of them are hidden by others.

 ### Examples
-The examples can be executed one by one without needing to pass any arguments, the only example supporting an optional argument is [2.
-A moving container](#2-a-moving-container).
+The examples can be executed one by one without needing to pass any arguments, the only examples supporting an optional argument are [2.
+A moving container](#2-a-moving-container) and [6.
+Some more 3D containers](#6-some-more-3D-containers).
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. A fallen container
 In this example, the container from the previous chapter appears reduced to half the size after applying a **scaling** transformations and turned to the left after a **rotation**.